-Limitations on Length of Stay: The Law on the Legal Status of Foreign Citizens and Stateless Persons in the Republic of Belarus states that all foreign citizens may be granted permission for a temporary stay (up to 90 days within a 365-day period), temporary residence (up to one year), or permanent residence.
-Belarusian embassies and consulates will issue visas for temporary stays.
-A temporary stay visa will allow you to be present physically in Belarus for a maximum of 90 days within the 365-day period for which the visa is issued.
-Once you have spent 90 days in Belarus, at one time or through a combination of visits, you will not be eligible to receive another visa until the original 365-day period has passed.
+Limitations on Length of Stay: The Law on the Legal Status of Foreign Citizens and Stateless Persons in the Republic of Belarus states that all foreign citizens may be granted permission for a temporary stay (up to 90 days in a calendar year counted from first entry), temporary residence (over 90 days up to one year), or permanent residence (up to three years).
+Belarusian embassies and consulates will issue visas for temporary stays only.
+A temporary stay visa will allow you to be present physically in Belarus for a maximum of 90 days in a calendar year in which the visa is issued.
+Once you have spent 90 days in Belarus, at one time or through a combination of visits, you will not be eligible to receive another visa through the end of that calendar year.

 If you receive a visa for a temporary stay, but wish to remain in Belarus for longer than 90 days, you must apply for temporary or permanent residence with the Ministry of Interior.
 You must make the application in Belarus within the 90 days allotted for a temporary stay.
 Permission for temporary residence can be granted to students, spouses, or close relatives of Belarusian citizens, or for “work, business, or other activities.”
 You may contact the Consular Section at the U.S. Embassy in Minsk for more information about application procedures for temporary or permanent residence.
 Every foreigner entering Belarus is required to fill out a migration card.
 You should retain this card for the whole period of stay and present it to the border authorities when exiting Belarus.